Bird Checklist Submission

 2. Each individual team must create an eBird account with the team name.
 If you have more than one team, each team must have a different eBird account associated with it.
 You can put your team name in the “First name” and “Last name” fields when registering (e.g., “The Whirlibirds” would become “First name: The”, “Last name: Whirlibirds”).

 3. Enter all scouting data into eBird using the standard eBird Observation Types under the “Data and Effort” page.
 Submitting scouting lists gives you eBird practice before your tournament day while also contributing to the eBird international database which helps other birders, biologists, and more!
-View the eBird tutorial for help on using the system.
-About eBird gives more information on how this data is used.
+Visit eBird for more information on how to use the online tool and for information on how this data is used.

 4. Submit ONE checklist on the day of the competition that represents your official submission for the event.
 When submitting your OFFICIAL CHECKLIST, use the “Other – Great Texas Birding Classic” Observation Type listed on the “Data and Effort” screen.
 Almost all of you will be doing ‘Traveling Counts’ (with the exception of Big Sit teams), so do your best to estimate the distance traveled.
 An estimate is fine.
 Fill in as much of the other information as you know (acreage is usually not applicable, for example).
 Under “Comments” fill in your tournament category for the Birding Class.